MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/get-start-partner-center-cr.md

 ---
-title: IDEs, SDKs, and target platforms, for Creators
+title: Getting started with Partner Center, for Creators
 author: mikehoffms
 description: High-level steps, from joining the Creators program through releasing your game. ms.author: v-mihof